rclone/rclone/MANUAL.md

       --max-age Duration                     Only transfer files younger than this in s or suffix ms|s|m|h|d|w|M|y (default off)
-      --max-backlog int                      Maximum number of objects in sync or check backlog (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-depth int                        If set limits the recursion depth to this (default -1) --max-duration Duration                Maximum duration rclone will transfer data for (default 0s) --max-size SizeSuffix                  Only transfer files smaller than this in KiB or suffix B|K|M|G|T|P (default off)
+      --max-backlog int                      Maximum number of objects in sync or check backlog (default 10000) --max-delete int                       When synchronizing, limit the number of deletes (default -1) --max-delete-size SizeSuffix           When synchronizing, limit the total size of deletes (default off) --max-depth int                        If set limits the recursion depth to this (default -1) --max-duration Duration                Maximum duration rclone will transfer data for (default 0s) --max-size SizeSuffix                  Only transfer files smaller than this in KiB or suffix B|K|M|G|T|P (default off)